Maya Moore: Professional career

 Maya Moore's professional career, like her high school and college career, has been filled with championships.
 In her first three years, she made three WNBA finals, one Eurobasket final, and two WCBA finals, and won five of the six possible championships she could have.
 Along the way, she has established herself as one of the best professional women's players in the game.
 In 2015, she won the WNBA All-Star MVP award.
-This makes her one of only two players, the other being Lisa Leslie, who have won the MVP award for the WNBA regular-season, the WNBA finals, and the All-Star game.
+This makes her one of only three players, the others being Lisa Leslie, and Candace Parker who have won the MVP award for the WNBA regular-season, the WNBA finals, and the All-Star game.

+WNBA

 2011: Rookie season and first championship

 Moore was selected 1st overall in the 2011 WNBA draft by the Minnesota Lynx.
 She joined a team that already featured talented players like Lindsay Whalen, Rebekkah Brunson, and Seimone Augustus, and helped the Lynx to their best record in franchise history, as well as the best record in the WNBA.
 Moore was named WNBA Rookie of the Month for July and August, and played in the WNBA All-Star Game.
 Though Moore admitted that she struggled at times to adapt to the extraordinary level of talent in the WNBA, her play still earned her Rookie of the Year honors.

 During the playoffs, Moore was her team's second-leading scorer.
 She led her team in scoring once, in the final game of the Western Conference finals, when she poured in 21 points, including six three-pointers.
 In October 2011, Maya became only the second player in league history to win Rookie of the Year honors and a WNBA championship in the same year.